Hazelfire/thesis/index.md

 - The Truth value of the ITP
 - Whether it supports Set theory
 - Whether it has a library
-- What it's calculus is
+- What its calculus is
-- What's it's architecture
+- What's its architecture
 - The programming language it's based on
 - The User interface
 - The Platforms its supported on